A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Lemmas and Proofs in Section 4

-Here the first equality is obtained through the rearrangement of terms.
-The second inequality follows by observing that polynomial terms involving $\epsilon_1$ and $\epsilon_2$ of order greater than one become negligible when $\epsilon_1$ and $\epsilon_2$ are small enough.
-In the last equation, we let $B=1 + 2 q+\dots +(k-1)q^{k-2}$.
+Here, the first equality is obtained through the rearrangement of terms.
+The second equality follows by observing that polynomial terms involving $\epsilon_1$ and $\epsilon_2$ of order higher than one become negligible when $\epsilon_1$ and $\epsilon_2$ are small enough.
+In the last equation, we let $B=1 + 2 q+\cdots +(k-1)q^{k-2}$.
 Then, we have